-This all girls affordable boarding school in Virginia is truly a community of understanding hearts, where each girl is known and valued.
+This affordable boarding school for girls in Virginia is truly a community of understanding hearts, where each girl is known and valued.
 Our key values of respect, integrity, kindness, and service are at the center of all that we do.
 Girls thrive intellectually, socially, and emotionally because our nurturing community and strong values foster growth in each of these realms.

 — Camie D. ’24